zjuwhw/Pipeline/README.md

 *other tools: [bedtools](http://bedtools.readthedocs.org/en/latest/), [samtools](http://samtools.sourceforge.net/), [UCSC Jim Kent utility](http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/)

 ####pipeline:
-*chipseq_pipeline.py for alignment using the sra or fastq files, and output bam file with only the uniq mapped and no duplicated reads
+*chipseq_pipeline.py for alignment using the sra or fastq files, and output bam file with only the unique mapped and non duplicated reads

+*chipseq_peakcalling.py for peak calling using unique mapped and non duplicated reads.
+Two tools are avaliable, MACS14 and Hpeak.

+*chipseq_peak_overlap_venn.py for cacluate the overlap number of different ChIP-seq peaks and then do the Venn plot

+*chipseq_peak2gene.py for find the target gene of a ChIPed enrichment region (peak).
+Three types to associate the peak with gene are avaliable, that is "peak2gene", "gene2peak", "peakAroundgene"

-*extract_signal_from_bigwig.py for calculate the signal value for a genome region and then to do aggregation plot or heatmap plot
+*chipseq_extract_signal_from_bigwig.py for calculate the signal value for a genome region and then to do aggregation plot or heatmap plot

-*motif_discovery.py for motif discovery
+*chipseq_motif_discovery.py for motif discovery

-*peak_overlap_venn.py for cacluate the overlap number of different ChIP-seq peaks and then do the Venn plot

 ### Microarray analysis:
 ####required tools: